Carlos Correa Player Props: Twins vs. Mariners

 Mariners Pitching Rankings

-- The Mariners have the fifth-ranked team ERA across all league pitching staffs (3.83).
+- The Mariners' 3.85 team ERA ranks sixth among all MLB pitching staffs.

-- Mariners pitchers combine to allow 100 home runs (1.1 per game), the fourth-fewest in baseball.
+- Mariners pitchers combine to allow 103 home runs (1.1 per game), the eighth-fewest in the league.

-- In his last appearance on Saturday against the Detroit Tigers, the right-hander tossed five innings, giving up three earned runs while surrendering four hits.
+- The righty last appeared on Sunday against the Detroit Tigers, when he threw five innings, allowing six earned runs while giving up eight hits.

 © 2023 Data Skrive.
 All rights reserved.